The Getty

 In the Brand Names facet

-The Brand Names facet encompasses materials, processes, and objects having names that are under trademark protection.
+The Brand Names facet encompasses concept records for materials, processes, and objects having names that are under trademark protection.
 Concepts in this facet may not have hierarchical relationship with concepts in any other facet, although they may be linked through associative relationships.
 Most records in this facet are needed by the conservation community (e.g., Crayola Cutter (TM), Photostat Machines (TM), Agfacolor (TM), Araldite (TM), Arches paper (R)), Mylar (TM).

 • The Brand Names facet is divided into several sections: brand name additives, brand name biocides, brand name materials, brand name objects, brand name preservatives, brand name techniques and processes.